 Fly Net Zero is the commitment of airlines to achieve net zero carbon by 2050.

 At the 77th IATA Annual General Meeting in Boston, USA, on 4 October 2021, a resolution was passed by IATA member airlines committing them to achieving net-zero carbon emissions from their operations by 2050.
-This pledge brings air transport in line with the objectives of the Paris agreement to limit global warming to 1.5°C.
+This pledge brings air transport in line with the objectives of the Paris Agreement to limit global warming to well below 2°C.

 To succeed, it will require the coordinated efforts of the entire industry (airlines, airports, air navigation service providers, manufacturers) and significant government support.